ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 While the name is confusing this manager roles is to provide missing functionality from Discord such as a user left message and the ability to clear channels.

+## Permission Manager.

+As it is not possible to restrict the use of sub commands in a slash command, individual permission management will be used.
+They way this manager will handle it is as follows.
+Given a user, command id, permission configs, the permission manager will check if the user has any of the roles assigned to the config.
+If the user has any then the permission manager will return true else false.

+The config file will be a simple key value pair collection with the value being a list of role ids.

+The owner of the guild will be allowed to execute any command regardless of roles.

+The commands this manager will be using shall be to manage roles.
+I.e. set roles for a key etc.

+The command to get if the user has permission can allow to check if the user is a manager, if any/all roles should be assigned or if the user can only be an owner.

 ## Logger